pretzelhammer/rust-blog/posts/sizedness-in-rust.md

 ### PhantomData

 The third most commonly used ZST is probably `PhantomData`. `PhantomData` is a zero-sized marker struct which can be used to "mark" a containing struct as having certain properties.
 It's similar in purpose to its auto marker trait cousins such as `Sized`, `Send`, and `Sync` but being a marker struct is used a little bit differently.
-Giving a thorough explanation of `PhantomData` and exploring all of its use-cases is outside the scope of this article so lets only briefly go over a single simple example.
+Giving a thorough explanation of `PhantomData` and exploring all of its use-cases is outside the scope of this article so let's only briefly go over a single simple example.
 Recall this code snippet presented earlier:

 ```rust
 #![feature(negative_impls)]